kafka-schema-reg-mcp-demos/demo-docs/FAQ.md

 - **GitHub OAuth Integration**: Realistic enterprise authentication
 - **Complete Ecosystem**: Deployment, schemas, and documentation included
 - **Real Business Schemas**: 14 production-ready schemas across 4 industries
+- **Universal Compatibility**: Works with any MCP-compatible AI client

 ### **Q: Do I need to learn the Schema Registry API?**

 **A:** No!
 That's the whole point.
-Claude Desktop with the MCP server abstracts away all the API complexity.
+Any MCP-compatible AI assistant with the MCP server abstracts away all the API complexity.
 You simply describe what you want to do in natural language, and the AI handles the REST API calls, JSON formatting, and error handling.

 **Before (Traditional):**
 ```bash